We may earn a commission when you buy through links in our articles. Learn more.

 The final form of Dungeons and Dragons’ new dance-themed Bard subclass was previewed on Thursday, but fans have noticed that it seems to have weakened a little since the playtests.
 YouTuber Ginny Di shared details on the College of Dance Bard, which will feature in the 2024 version of the Player’s Handbook, on July 20, and keen-eyed players were quick to spot the differences.

-The College of Dance gives DnD Bard players an entirely new, soundless art form to try out.
+The College of Dance Bard gives players an entirely new, soundless art form to try out.
 As you might guess, this DnD Bard subclass is all about movement, and lets you dance around making unarmed attacks while being very hard to hit yourself, as both your dexterity and charisma modifiers get added to your AC.

 The main difference, compared with Playtest 6 where we last saw this subclass, is that the Inspiring Movement ability has moved from third to sixth level.
 This means the College of Dance Bard doesn’t gain access to a powerful combo until three levels later.